How your diet can improve your mental health

 Iron helps your red blood cells carry oxygen to your body’s tissues, so if less oxygen is reaching the tissues, this can result in weakness and lethargy, and low Iron can result in anaemia.

 Iron is required for production of dopamine in the brain.
 As well as lethargy, low Iron can present with symptoms such as anxiety, depression, poor concentration and apathy.
+Learn more about why iron is so important, particularly for women.

 This essential mineral is involved in many brain chemistry reactions.
 We need Zinc to regulate the storage and release of neurotransmitters such as GABA, serotonin and dopamine.
 Low levels of zinc have been linked to anxiety and depression.
+Hear from our experts on the signs of a zinc deficiency.

 Good food sources of Vitamin D: fortified breakfast cereals, mushrooms, oily fish, eggs, red meat.